Lack of Police Presence on Rio's Beaches Causes Concern | The Rio Times | Brazil News

 “These days I see or hear a robbery during daylight hours about once every 2 or 3 weeks.
 I had almost never experienced or seen robberies before the Olympics,” he explained, but adds, “I rarely saw [police] on the beach before and I rarely see them now.”

-According to O Globo, the PM responded to their request for comment that Operação Praia began on September 24, 2016 and counts on the performance of 850 police officers throughout the Rio de Janeiro.
-The Municipal Guard reported that about 70 agents patrol the beaches on weekdays.
+According to O Globo, the PM responded to their request for comment that Operação Praia began on September 24, 2016 and counts on the performance of 850 police officers throughout Rio de Janeiro.
+The Municipal Guard reported that approximately seventy agents patrol the beaches on weekdays.
 On weekends, the strength increases to 220 men.

+I can’t really comment on the beaches mentioned here except to say that I would have expected Leblon/Ipanema & Copacabana/Leme to have a good police presence, especially Copacabana which is THE main beach for tourists and, as a result, thieves.

+What I can say is that my local beach, Flamengo, currently has a strong police presence in special bright green uniforms, some on foot, several on bicycles and at least one car patrolling all the time during the day.
+I haven’t been there after dark.